 Writing The Layers has been an adventure that started a few years back when my son Leonardo was 10 years old.
 In fact, if it wasn’t for him, The Layers wouldn’t exist all together.

-Since he was very young I would read to him children’s books from amazing and inspiring authors like Dr. Seuss, Graeme Base, Eric Carle, and Robert Munsch.
+Before my son could read, I loved reading to him stories from amazing and inspiring authors like Dr. Seuss, Graeme Base, Eric Carle, and Robert Munsch.

-When Leonardo became old enough to read his own books, I kept reading what he was reading.
+When Leonardo became old enough to read on his own, I started reading what he was reading.
 It was wonderful to share with my young boy the magic of a good story.
 Books kept us connected in a very special way.

 Then one day, I don’t remember how, we came up with the idea of writing our own story.
 We shared a preference for sci-fi and dystopian novels and that’s why we started brainstorming ideas of what kind of world we wanted to create.

-Leonardo had always been sensitive to social and environmental issues so I was not surprised when he proposed to create a world that had been destroyed by global warming.
+Leonardo had always been sensitive to social and environmental issues so I was not surprised when he proposed to write a story about global warming.
 I paired that idea with an article published in the National Geographic on Paris underground, and boom, the Layers came to life!

 At first, we wrote together.
-He would sit down and write a scene and I would then take that scene and stretch it, adding more details and descriptions.
+He would write the 'rough' of a scene and I would then take it and stretch it.
 We did that for about a month until he lost interest.
 He found his passion in music and since then he hasn't looked back.

 I discovered that I had stories to tell and that I couldn’t wait to share them;